 Salty Chocolate Chip Oatmeal Cookies – Chewy oatmeal cookies packed with rick dark chocolate and finished with a big sprinkle of salt.
-These cookies are the perfect salty-sweet!
+The perfect salty-sweet dessert!

 I have been changed.
-I am officially Team Oatmeal Cookie.
+I am officially Team I Love Oatmeal Cookies.

 That’s probably a terribly unpopular opinion.
-But hey, I like pineapple on pizza so I guess I’m full of unpopular opinions.
+But hey, I like pineapple on pizza and hate superhero movies, so I guess I’m full of unpopular opinions.

 I’m not saying oatmeal cookies are fancy or hard to make.
 I’m not even saying they’re the best cookies in the world.
 Usually they’re boring, bland, taste like cafeteria food.
 A lot of the time they even taste stale when they’re not (how is that possible??).
 I would have never reached for an oatmeal cookie over anything else… until now.